DataDog/dd-javac-plugin/README.md

 ## Additional configuration

-Specify `methodAnnotationDisabled` plugin argument if you want to disable annotating public methods.
+Specify `disableMethodAnnotation` plugin argument if you want to disable annotating public methods.
 The argument can be specified in `javac` command line after the `-Xplugin` clause.

 ## Limitations